Weight Train Once a Week!

 4. Continue repetitions until the targeted muscle group comes to temporary muscular failure.
 (It’s not necessary to take the set to muscular failure — just the most efficient way to gain strength and muscle.)

-5. If a muscle group fails before the 14th repetition, the weight is too heavy and is decreased slightly for next week’s workout.
+5. A muscle group failing prior to the 14th repetition means the weight is too heavy and therefore, decreased slightly for next week’s workout.

-6. If the muscle group fails after the 20th repetition, the weight is increased slightly for the next week’s workout.
+6. A muscle group failing after the 20th repetition means the weight is too light and therefore, increased slightly for the next week’s workout.

 7. For the duration of each set, the abdominal muscles (below the belly button) remain fully contracted whilst allowing the rib-cage to relax for maximum breathing capacity.